nology-tech/react-code-along/notes/plan.md

 In src create a containers folder.
 In the folder create a ExploreAlbums folder and a ExploreAlbums.jsx file.

 The container accepts a albumsArr prop.
-It needs to import SearchBox and DiscographyCardList components.
+It needs to import SearchBox and AlbumTiles components.

-It will capture user input using the SearchBox, filter the albumsArr with the input and display it with the DiscographyCardList component.
+It will capture user input using the SearchBox, filter the albumsArr with the input and display it with the AlbumTiles component.

 <details>
 <summary>ExploreAlbums.jsx</summary>